jtlapp/kysely-mapper/README.md

 }).withTransforms(new EntireRowTransforms(KEY_COLUMNS));
 ```

-The transforms are only compatible with with table mappers that select all columns, as the above does because `selectedColumns` defaults to `['*']`.
+The transforms are only compatible with table mappers that select all columns, which the above table mapper does because `selectedColumns` defaults to `['*']`.

 The resulting table mapper has these properties:

 - Upon insertion, key columns with falsy values are removed from the query; when you want the table to generate a key, set the key value to `null`, 0, or an empty string `""`.
-You can further restrict inserted columns by calling `columns`()` on the query.
+You can further restrict inserted columns by calling `columns()` on the query.
-- The row returned from an insertion is the row provided for insertion merged with the columns returned from the insertion.
+- The row returned from an insertion is the originally provided insert values merged with the columns returned from the insertion.
 - Select queries return entire rows.
-- The caller provides an entire row when updating, setting all columns, unless you restrict columns by calling `columns()` on the query.
+- The caller provides an entire row when updating, setting all columns (possibly excluding generated columns), unless you restrict columns by calling `columns()` on the query.
-- The row returned from an update is the row provided with the update merged with the columns returned from the update.
+- The row returned from an update is the originally provided update values merged with the columns returned from the update.
-- Counts of the number of affected rows have type `number`.
+- Counts of the number of affected rows return with type `number`.

 ## Quick Reference